danpung2/LogPilot/logpilot-logback/README.md

 # LogPilot Logback Appender

-A Logback Appender implementation that integrates your Java application with LogPilot.
+A Logback Appender that ships application logs as **Event Streams** to the LogPilot Broker.

 ## Features
 - **Seamless Integration**: Works directly with standard `logback.xml` configuration.